 If you had 3 wishes for yourself what would they be? - be honest!

-To get a job doing exactly what I want (researching volcanoes!), to be able to visit all the wild and wonderful places on this planet, to have a self-cleaning house and a self-filling fridge
+To get a job doing exactly what I want (researching how stuff works), to be able to visit all the wild and wonderful places on this planet, to have a self-cleaning house and a self-filling fridge